pisv/gethandly.wiki-playground/Step-Two.md

 The classes `SourceFile` and `SourceConstruct` provide a useful base implementation for representing source files and their structural elements in a Handly-based model.
-Our model wll only support source files residing in the Eclipse workspace, so it is more convenient for us to extend `WorkspaceSourceFile` rather than its resource-agnostic superclass, `SourceFile`.
+Our model will only support source files residing in the Eclipse workspace, so it is more convenient for us to extend `WorkspaceSourceFile` rather than its resource-agnostic superclass, `SourceFile`.
 (Since version 1.3, Handly also provides out-of-the-box support for source files outside the Eclipse workspace that have an underlying `IFileStore`.
-See `BaseSourceFile` and `FsSourceFile`)
+See `BaseSourceFile` and `FsSourceFile`).

 Once again, we need to complete the implementation by defining the appropriate constructors and overriding the inherited abstract methods.
 Let's begin